-As the 2024 end of tax year approaches, the Australian Tax Office (ATO) is sharpening its focus on several key areas to ensure compliance and integrity within the tax system.
-This year, the ATO is particularly vigilant about claims for rental property deductions, work-related expenses, and undeclared income from the sharing economy.
+The Australian Taxation Office (ATO) has shared the specific risks it will be monitoring for the 2024-2025 tax year.
+Following on from the small business focus areas identified in Quarter 4 of the this year and on the warnings it issued for the last financial year, there are a number of issues that remain firmly at the top of the list when it comes to tax compliance.
+As the 2025 end of tax year approaches, the ATO is sharpening its focus on several key areas to ensure compliance and integrity within the tax system.
+This year, the ATO is particularly vigilant about claims for rental property deductions, work-related expenses, cryptocurrency and undeclared income from the sharing economy.
 If you’re preparing for tax time, understanding and ensuring you’re fully compliant in these areas can help ensure you get your lodgment right the first time.
-Let’s take a look at the ATO focus areas for 2024 in a bit more detail.
+Let’s take a look at the ATO focus areas for tax time 2025 in a bit more detail.

 1. Rental Property Deductions